I love the queer nightlife

 The lively bars, clubs and restaurants in Montréal’s Gay Village are busy seven days and nights a week, but there are also a growing number of LGBTQ safe spaces throughout the city, from queer-oriented establishments to special LGBTQ nights in mainstream clubs.
 Here are some popular choices outside the Village.

 It’s no secret there is a dearth of lesbian bars around the globe.
-Montreal is lucky to have Brasserie Harricana – part restaurant (with a wonderful brunch menu), part bar, and part microbrasserie (craft brewery) – located on Rue Jean-Talon between Little Italy and Park-Ex.
+Montréal is lucky to have Brasserie Harricana – part restaurant (with a wonderful brunch menu), part bar, and part microbrewery – located on Jean-Talon Street between Little Italy and Park-Ex.
 Founded by Marie-Pier Veilleux and Cynthia Santamaria in December 2014, this girl-powered microbrewery is a hit with all Montrealers, notably LGBTQ women.
 Brasserie Harricana has also hosted events by Lesbians Who Tech and Lez Spread The Word.

-Located on Montreal’s Boulevard Saint-Laurent – known locally as “The Main”(or “La Main” in French) – Café Cleopatra is the last hold-out of Sin-City-era Montreal’s fabled red-light district.
+Located on Montréal’s Saint-Laurent Boulevard – known locally as “The Main”(or “La Main” in French) – Café Cléopatra is the last hold-out of Sin City-era Montréal’s fabled red-light district.
 A show bar since 1895, female strippers gyrate downstairs for a straight clientele while drag queens, burlesque dancers and other entertainers ply their trades in the upstairs cabaret for a mixed and queer clientele.
 With their monthly shows, Montréal’s popular drag troupe House of Laureen follows in the footsteps of such local drag legends as Vicki Lane, Twilight and Gerry Cyr.
-Cleo’s also hosts burlesque queen Velma Candyass and her monthly Candyass Cabaret, fetish nights and other alternative and indie productions that celebrate sexual freedom and Montréal’s demi-monde.
+Cleo’s also hosts burlesque queen Velma Candyass and her monthly Candyass Cabaret, fetish nights and other alternative and indie productions such as Bareoke (strip karaoke) that celebrate sexual freedom and Montréal’s demi-monde.
 Plus, Cleo’s vintage 1970s décor and disco lights are a mind-blowing time warp.

-And the Glitter Bomb dance party is held monthly at the LGBTQ-friendly indie concert venue Bar Le Ritz PDB on Rue Jean-Talon.
+The Glitter Bomb dance party is held monthly at the LGBTQ-friendly indie concert venue Bar Le Ritz PDB on Jean-Talon Street.
 Popular with the young set, this night is relaxed, friendly and really fun, with queer DJs and drag performances.

-Another local institution, Alexandraplatz Bar, is a great spot to grab a drink in summertime when they open their popular sunny patio.
+Another local institution, Alexandraplatz Bar, is a great spot to grab a drink in summertime when it opens its popular sunny patio.
 The brainchild of Penny Pattison and Bernadette Houde (who you may remember as Bernie Bankrupt from LOE – a.k.a. electronic band Lesbians on Ecstasy – whose eponymous debut album was named The Advocate magazine’s top album of 2005), Alexandraplatz is a queer hub, but is popular with all locals.

-Over at the nearby Never Apart centre, contemporary art and LGBTQ issues take centrestage in their galleries and music studio.
+Over at the nearby Never Apart centre, contemporary art and LGBTQ issues take centrestage in the galleries and music studio.
 Never Apart also produces its superb Legend Series (superstar guests have ranged from Bruce LaBruce to Joey Arias).
-But Never Apart is also a mind-blowing party space which hosts mixed pool parties each summer.
-Visit their Events page for the latest updates.
+But Never Apart is also a mind-blowing party space that hosts mixed pool parties each summer.
+Visit its Events page for the latest updates.